 The Leo Baeck Centre’s House of Study (Beit Midrash) Group has a longstanding role of organising events and activities to promote and stimulate knowledge and understanding of participants.
 Programs of study, talks, panels and discussions are held on a wide range of subjects, from those relating directly to Torah and religious observance, to subjects of interest to members of LBC and the Progressive community, including our place in, and interactions with, the wider community.

-The House of Study Committee also coordinates a number of other LBC events such as LBCinema, details of which are elsewhere on this website.
+The House of Study Group coordinates a number of other LBC events in line with these interests, such as LBCinema, details of which are elsewhere on this website.

 - The Leo Baeck Lecture, which has often been held as part of the Kew Festival (http://kewfestival.org/), usually features a guest speaker with a high public profile.